Things to do in El Nido, Palawan

 1. El Nido Island Hopping Tour

-2. Rent a kayak and discover secret beaches
+2. Rent a Kayak and Discover Secret Beaches

 Rent a kayak and explore secret beaches around Cadlao island.
 The island across town has stunning wildlife like monkeys, big lizards, and hornbill birds.
 For a unique experience, rent a clear kayak in El Nido.

-3. Duli Beach – pristine white-sand beach
+3. Duli Beach – Pristine White Sand Beach

-Duli Beach is an unknown 2-kilometer long white beach in the far northern tip of El Nido, Palawan.
+Duli Beach is an unknown 2-kilometer-long white beach in the far northern tip of El Nido, Palawan.
 There is a 50 PHP (1 USD) entrance fee to the beach.

 The waves are good for beginner surfers; lessons are offered at Duli Beach.
 There are a few little drinks & a food shack.
 However, we don’t recommend getting food here.
-Us and many others got sick from a simple rice & veggies dish.
+We and many others got sick from a simple rice & veggies dish.

 To get to Duli Beach, rent a motorbike in El Nido and drive a beautiful one-hour route up north.

-Fly from one island to the other via a 750-meter long zip line.
+Fly from one island to the other via a 750-meter-long zip line.
 How cool is that?!
-At Nacpan Beach they offer this experience for 500 – 1100 PHP (~ 16 USD).
-It’s a thrilling magical flight and a real must-do if you are into a bit of adventure.
+At Nacpan Beach, they offer this experience for 500 – 1100 PHP (~ 16 USD).
+It’s a thrilling, magical flight and a real must-do if you are into a bit of adventure.
 Take the flight around sunset for the best experience.

-5. Hike Taraw Cliff
+6. Hike Taraw Cliff

 Climb up to the highest point of El Nido.
-For this tough 2-hour hike it is recommended to hire a guide and wear proper shoes before you climb up these sharp rocks.
-Once at the top you will have an incredible view over the entire area.
+For this tough 2-hour hike, it is recommended to hire a guide and wear proper shoes before you climb up these sharp rocks.
+Once at the top, you will have an incredible view over the entire area.

-6. Nacpan Beach, El Nido Palawan
+7. Nacpan Beach, El Nido Palawan

-7. Corong-Corong Beach walk
+8. Corong-Corong Beach Walk

-8. Watch the sunset at Las Cabanas
+9. Watch the Sunset at Las Cabanas

 Las Cabanas Beach is one of the most popular and developed beaches in El Nido.
-It is great for sunbathing, swimming, having drinks or food at one of the many beach bars, and the best beach to watch the sunset.
+It is great for sunbathing, swimming, and having drinks or food at one of the many beach bars, and it’s the best beach to watch the sunset.

-9. Visit the public market
+10. Visit the public market

-Every (early) morning at 4 AM the local market sells fresh fruits, veggies, fish, and meat.
-Before heading on any motorbike trip, like towards Nacpan Beach, go get some fresh uncut fruits there as a snack.
-Fresh uncut fruits have no risk of holding bacteria.
+Every (early) morning at 4 AM, the local market sells fresh fruits, veggies, fish, and meat.
+Before heading on any motorbike trip, like towards Nacpan Beach, go get some fresh, uncut fruits there as a snack.
+Fresh, uncut fruits have no risk of holding bacteria.

-The market is located near Corong-Corong beach on the side of the main road.
+The market is located near Corong-Corong Beach on the side of the main road.

 El Nido Travel Tips

-El Nido has one large ATM, the BPI Bank in the center of town.
+El Nido has one large ATM, the BPI Bank, in the center of town.
 A few smaller ones are pretty much always empty.
 Take enough cash.

 The best way to explore El Nido is by motorbike.
-The tricycles overcharge big time so spending 350 – 500 PHP (6-9 USD) on a motorbike is a very good deal.
+The tricycles overcharge big time, so spending 350 – 500 PHP (6-9 USD) on a motorbike is a very good deal.
 We rented ours at Bella’s rental and can highly recommend them.

 Water in El Nido

 Good to notice is the area seems to have an ongoing freshwater problem.
-Numerous people an upset stomach because food gets cooked in tap water, which is not clean enough.
+Numerous people have an upset stomach because food gets cooked in tap water, which is not clean enough.
 Please always check TripAdvisor reviews and avoid the risk.

-Boodle fight ♥️♥️♥️♥️
+- Boodle fight ♥️♥️♥️♥️

-Art Cafe ♥️♥️♥️♥️
+- Art Cafe ♥️♥️♥️♥️

-Bella Vita ♥️♥️♥️
+- Bella Vita ♥️♥️♥️

-Happiness cafe ♥️♥️♥️
+- Happiness cafe ♥️♥️♥️

-How to get to El Nido
+How to Get to El Nido

-There are a lot of options that we made a separate article; All you need to know about getting to El Nido.
+There are a lot of different options that we wrote out for you in a separate article.
+Read all you need to know about getting to El Nido here.